ToMe25/ToMe25s-Java-Utilities/README.md

 ### How to add this library to your Jar file:
 If you want it to get downloaded on startup: <details><summary>click here to see</summary>

- 1. copy the LibraryDownloader class and the LibraryLoader class into your project.
+ 1. copy the LibraryDownloader class and the LibraryLoader class into your project.(if you copy the sources not the compiled classes you can move them to any package, but they need to all be in the same package)
  2. add something like
  ```java
  LibraryLoader loader = new LibraryLoader(args);